 Random ramblings of an inarticulate Asian Canadian.
-Mostly reblogs of fandoms, foodies, art, fashion, politics, race and weird bodily functions.
+Mostly reblogs of funny shit, fandoms, foodies, art, fashion, politics & race.

 Today the Departments of Awesome Parenting and Impossible Cuteness met to squee in delight at the outrageously adorable and elaborate charaben (character bento) lunches created by Li Ming, Singapore-based mother of two lucky sons.
 Ming began making these exceptional midday meals when her eldest son, 10-year-old Ivan Tey, was having a hard time adjusting to starting school: